 Occupations and Workforce

-Unlike some towns, Church Hill isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Church Hill are a mix of both white- and blue-collar jobs.
-Overall, Church Hill is a town of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Church Hill who work in office and administrative support (18.63%), sales jobs (10.25%) and teaching (9.01%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Church Hill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Church Hill is a town of professionals, sales and office workers and service providers.
+There are especially a lot of people living in Church Hill who work in office and administrative support (15.54%), management occupations (12.16%) and healthcare (12.16%).

 Setting & Lifestyle